Home

 DESCRIPTION

 Students always need additional support in mastering the skill of inferencing.
-You can use the Freak the Mighty Multiple-Choice Inference Task Cards to help students practice making inferences.
+You can use these two sets of 16 Freak The Mighty Multiple-Choice Inference Task Cards to help students practice making inferences.

-The second set of 16 Inference Task Cards is the actual “Answer Key” set.
+✅ The second set of 16 Inference Task Cards are the actual “Answer Key” set of the first set of Task Cards.
 The Answer Key set of Task Cards highlight the correct multiple-choice answers in the color red and highlights relevant evidence that supports the correct answers in the color yellow.

 Suggestions on how you can use the Multiple-Choice Inference Task Cards: